Colman-spelt-without-an-E/stonks/README.md

   <img src="graphs/aapl_pacf.png" width=49% height=49%>
 </p>

 For all corporations, ACFs gradually decrease as lag increases, suggesting the time series is **not stationary**.
 For the following section, the mean reversion trading strategy is used assuming weak stationarity.
-We shall see the pitfall of doing so.
+We shall see the problem in that assumption later and an solution presents itself.

 ## Mean reversion